YagoLopez/material-light/README.md

 **Material Designt UI components for Angular 2 +**

-This library of components has been carefully designed to create light and fast Angular 2 + user interfaces (mostly for mobile graphic interfaces).
+This library of components has been carefully designed to create light, easy and fast Angular 2 + user interfaces (mostly for mobile graphic interfaces).

 ## Author